rutgerblom/SDDC.Lab/README.md

 * A physical standalone ESXi host running version 6.7 or higher
 * The physical standalone ESXi host hostname must be resolvable by DNS.
-* An Ubuntu 18.04/20.04 VM (Ansible Controller)
+* A virtual machine with a modern version of Ubuntu (used as the Ansible Controller)
 * For deploying NSX-T you need an NSX-T license (Check out [VMUG Advantage](https://www.vmug.com/membership/vmug-advantage-membership) or the [NSX-T Product Evaluation Center](https://my.vmware.com/web/vmware/evalcenter?p=nsx-t-eval)).
 * Access to VMware product installation media
-* A layer-3 switch with an appropriate OSPFv2 configuration matching the OSPFv2 settings in your config.yml file (for dynamic routing between Pods and your physical network).
+* A layer-3 switch with an appropriate OSPFv2 configuration matching the OSPFv2 settings in your config.yml file.
+This is used for dynamic routing between Pods and your physical network.
 * The default settings require DNS name resolution.
-A pre-configured DNS server can be installed as part of the deployment.
+It's recommended to deploy the pre-configured DNS server for this purpose.
 * If IPv6 deployment is enabled:
   * The Ansible Controller must be IPv6 enabled
   * DNS server must be IPv6 enabled